Zbig281/Trade/README.md

 ## Client Setup

-To enable the trade mod on the client side, make sure to add the following line in your **main.cs**:
+To enable the trade mod on the client side, make sure to add the following line in your **main.cs**

 ```cpp
 exec("mods/client/trade/cmod.cs");
 ```
 ## Server Requirements

-On the server side, make sure you have the LiFx Framework installed, specifically the art.zip file in the server's main directory:
+On the server side, make sure you have the LiFx Framework installed, specifically the art.zip file in the server's main directory

-Modding & Editing
+## Modding & Editing
 You’re free to modify, edit, expand, and use this mod however you like.
 Everything is open for the community, feel free to build on top of it!

-Credits
+##Credits
 Original base created by Zbig Brodaty.
 If you use anything from this mod, please mention that it was created by Zbig Brodaty.